jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Motivation

 Where power optimization choices are made, accurate information is required to decide the right choice.
 Modeling instead of measurements may have to be used in some cases.

-This draft assumes that the specific semantics of sustainability-related measurements (e.g., carbon factors, device-specific formulas) are defined elsewhere and focuses instead on enabling architectures to support measurement, collection, and use.

 ### Analysis